 shooting from the water using Doc's water box.
-The Life Story of Doc Ball is directed and produced by The film is written and co-produced by Malcolm Gault - Williams who has been writing books and and for surf magazines for over 25 years.
+The Life Story of Doc Ball is produced and directed by The film is written and co-produced by Malcolm Gault - Williams who has been writing books and and for surf magazines for over 25 years.